kmjson/Smile_Shutdown/README.md

 # Smile_Shutdown
 If you smile, your computer shuts down!
+This is just a weird idea I had at 4 in the morning.

 ## To Run
 1) Setup the project